NLeSC/collab-demos/demos/viaappia/README.md

 I've included a [cheatsheet](/cheatsheet).

+Also the demo sometimes crashes unexpectedly.
+It is currently unknown what causes this, we suspect a memory leak in a JavaScript library, possible having to do with loading of data.
+In any case, it seems to happen more frequently when loading a lot of data.

+The demo uses **IP-whitelisting** to get the data from the server (which is located in Germany).
+In practice, this means that the webdemo will work as long as you are showing the demo on a computer anywhere in The Netherlands eScience Center including the Collaboratorium (as long as you use a wired network connection).

 # Scientifically interesting aspects

+- Different types of questions can now be asked
+- Query the shape of the landscape and the objects in it

 # Technologically interesting aspects

 - visualization of large numbers of points in a web-based viewer
-- generation of detailed point clouds from a collection of photographs using distributed computing to speed up the process
+- generation of detailed point clouds and textured meshes from a collection of photographs using distributed computing to speed up the process
 - bringing together point clouds from different sources, generated using different techniques.
-- integration the point cloud 3-D environment with additional information in the form of old maps
+- integrating the point cloud 3-D environment with additional information in the form of old maps, images, and existing  descriptions of objects

 # Further reading